+Table IV.

-Table 3 Increase in percent of population with access to safe water and CPI
+Increase in percent

+of population with

+access to safe water

+and Corruption

+Perception Index

-Water Improvement Percentages Number of Countries Average 2010 CPI CPI SD
+Water improvement percentages Number of countries Average 2010 CPI CPI SD

 0.1-0.49 22 3.82 1.55

 0.5-0.99 27 2.82 0.984

 1.0-1.5 14 3.06 1.05

 1.6-2.0 6 2.65 0.701

 2.1-4.9 4 1.93 0.350

 Total 73

-Guinea-Bissau: the country was reported to have the largest increase in percentage of the population with access to improved drinking water, in contrast it is also a country that was reported to regress (from 3 to 2.5) in its Environmental Policies and Programs.
-This country rated a 2.1 on the 2010 CPI and was rated 163 out of 175 countries in 2013 with a CPI of 19.
-In other words, Guinea-Bissau would be considered one of the more corrupt countries in the world; however it was reported to have the best record for improving access to safe drinking water for its population.
+This country rated a 2.1 on the 2010 CPI and was rated 163 out of 175 countries in 2013 Environmental with a CPI of 19.
+In other words, Guinea-Bissau would be considered one of the more corrupt countries in the world; however, it was reported to have the best record for improving access to safe drinking water for its population.

 Guinea-Bissau is a coastal country on the west coast of Africa.
-Fresh water withdrawal is reported to be approximately 0.18 cu km/yr. in 2000 (CIA 2009).
-Of this 13% was reported to be for domestic use.
-It is reported to have approximately 31 cu km of renewable water resources, even though the country includes 8120 sq. km. of water (~22% of its geographical area).
+Fresh water withdrawal is reported to be approximately 0.18 cu km/yr in 2000 (Central Intelligence Agency, 2008).
+Of this 13 percent was reported to be for domestic use.
+It is reported to have approximately 31 cu km of renewable water resources, even though the country includes 8,120 sq km of water (~22 percent of its geographical area).

 Guinea-Bissau is a Republic and has lacked political stability for many years.
-No President has served a full five-year term.
+No president has served a full five-year term.
 In 2009, President Vieira was assassinated.
-President Rachide Sambubalde Malam Bacai Sanhá, who was elected after Vieira, died in office in 2012.
-In April 2012, there was a military coup and the interim President was arrested.
-The current President is José Mário
+President Rachide Sambu-balde Malam Bacai Sanhá, who was elected after Vieira, died in office in 2012.
+In April 2012, there was a military coup and the interim president was arrested.
+The current president is José Mário Vaz.

-Vaz.
 With all the turnover and coups, it is not surprising that Environmental Policies and Programs took a back seat to other concerns.
 The current level of corruption is likely related to the political in-fighting and, in part, related to the high level of drug trafficking in the country.
 Guinea-Bissau is reported to serve as a transshipment point for drugs originating in South America for distribution in European countries (Guinea-Bissau, 2015).

-Through the years, Guinea-Bissau has received aid and help from Western countries, the World Bank and several charitable organisations.
+Through the years, Guinea-Bissau has received aid and help from western countries, the World Bank and several charitable organizations.
 In 2009, Tearfund and Wellfound joined with the Evangelical Church of Guinea-Bissau to bring sanitation facilities and wells with hand pumps to villages near the capital (Wellfound, 2015).
 In addition, the World Bank with millions in non-bank resources has embarked upon the Emergency Electricity and Water Rehabilitation Project (EEWRP), which is designed, in part, to bring water to the residents of the capital city, Bissau (World Bank Projects, 2015).

-Lesotho is on the other end of the scale, having reported a percentage decrease of 2.9% in the percent of the population with access to clean drinking water.
+Lesotho is on the other end of the scale, having reported a percentage decrease of 2.9 percent in the percent of the population with access to clean drinking water.
 This country was evaluated as having improved its Environmental Program and Policies between 2010 and 2013 from 3 to 3.5.
-The country had a CPI of 3.5 in 2010, but had greatly improved on the 2013 CPI to a rating of 49 on the 100 point scale, putting it about the mid-point of all countries.
+The country had a CPI of 3.5 in 2010, but had greatly improved on the 2013 CPI to a rating of 49 on the 100-point scale, putting it about the mid-point of all countries.